jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 Marina Berdokhova’s code for a predictive model of marginal metabolic equivalent hours per week (mMET house/week) for Manchester, UK.

+To allow this code to be run on different computers and operating systems easily, rather than hardcode data paths for inputs there is a file chooser for the three key inputs used:

+1. ABS NHS households (NHS17HHB.csv)
+2. ABS NHS persons (NHS17PSB.csv)
+3. Melbourne synthetic population (population_final.rds)

+The user will be asked to provide paths for these files in this order.
+If using RStudio or Visual Studio code, there should be a graphical file picker.
+If using Posit or commandline on linux, you may have to enter the file path string.

 ## Dependencies

 Analysis was conducted using R 4.4.1 using a Quarto markdown document